egeatmaca/epoxy-in-etsy-data-mining/README.md

 All the data in this repository are scraped by me at the end of November 2020.
 Everyone is welcome to fork code or use the data :)

+I would also be happy, if you contact me in case you have any advancement suggestions for the analysis.